Binwakil/HealthFirst/README.md

 For the limitation, the project is faced with quite a few restrictions such as the system will only cover above mention features.

+3.4.2 FUNCTIONAL REQUIREMENTS
+This refers to the capabilities the system provides from the user’s perspective.
+The functional requirements of the online shoe market are shown below
+A.	Input/output
+i.
+The application shall allow user to register using email and password ii.
+The application shall authenticate user using login iii.
+The system shall allow user to view all it functionality. iv.
+The application shall allow doctor to view clients.
+v.
+The system shall allow doctor to consult the clients. vi.
+The system shall allow doctor to post and comment on article vii.
+The doctor can answer questions
+viii.
+The system shall allow doctor to provide health reports ix.
+The system shall allow clients to have consultation with the doctor
+x.
+The system shall allow clients ask questions xi.
+The system shall allow to read and comment on articles xii.
+The system shall allow clients to view their health reports xiii.
+The system shall allow users to update their profiles
+B.	Processing
+i.
+System should connect to firebase database and fetch the information requested
+ C. Error Handling
+i.
+Should report any errors on duplicate primary keys. ii.
+Should not accept any invalid input iii.
+Should report any data type mismatches any field on the forms. iv.
+Should report any Invalid Login errors.